-Sexual assault means an actual, attempted, or threatened sexual act with another person without that person’s consent.
+Sexual assault refers to an actual, attempted, or threatened sexual act with another person without that person’s affirmative consent.
 Sexual assault is often a criminal act that can be prosecuted under Minnesota law, as well as form the basis for discipline under Minnesota State Colleges and Universities student conduct codes and employee disciplinary standards.
 Sexual assault includes but is not limited to:

 - Involvement without consent in any sexual act in which there is force, expressed or implied, or use of duress or deception upon the victim.
 Forced sexual intercourse is included in this definition, as are the acts commonly referred to as “date rape” or acquaintance rape.”
 This definition also includes the coercing, forcing, or attempting to coerce or force sexual intercourse or a sexual act on another.

 - Involvement in any sexual act when the victim is unable to give consent.